kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 in the plugin's
 [PodSpec](/docs/reference/generated/kubernetes-api/{{< param "version" >}}/#podspec-v1-core).

+## API compatibility

 Kubernetes device plugin support is in beta.
-As development continues, its API version can change.
-We recommend that device plugin developers do the following:
+The API may change before stabilization, in incompatible ways.
+As a project, Kubernetes recommends that device plugin developers:

 * Watch for changes in future releases.
 * Support multiple versions of the device plugin API for backward/forward compatibility.

-If you enable the DevicePlugins feature and run device plugins on nodes that need to be upgraded to a Kubernetes release with a newer device plugin API version, upgrade your device plugins to support both versions before upgrading these nodes to ensure the continuous functioning of the device allocations during the upgrade.
+If you enable the DevicePlugins feature and run device plugins on nodes that need to be upgraded to a Kubernetes release with a newer device plugin API version, upgrade your device plugins to support both versions before upgrading these nodes.
+Taking that approach will ensure the continuous functioning of the device allocations during the upgrade.

 ## Monitoring Device Plugin Resources